This story initially published May 14, 2019. It has been updated.

 Iran has used these type of groups to target Americans before.
-Earlier this year, a revised Pentagon estimate found Iranian proxy forces had killed at least 608 U.S. troops in Iraq between 2003 and 2011.
+In 2018, a revised Pentagon estimate found Iranian proxy forces had killed at least 608 U.S. troops in Iraq between 2003 and 2011.
 Iranian proxies could cause havoc in Iraq and Afghanistan again.

 Iran’s navy has a real advantage against the United States, too.
 It doesn’t need big ships or firepower to block off the Strait of Hormuz, for example, but could use mines or submarines to force a halt in trade.

 U.S. war games have suggested that speedboat suicide attacks and missiles could be surprisingly effective against the American military.
-A 2017 report from the Office of Naval Intelligence found that the navy of the Revolutionary Guard, which is distinct from Iran’s regular navy and focuses on smaller and faster but still heavily armed vessels, had received more responsibilities to protect the Persian Gulf.
+A 2017 report from the Office of Naval Intelligence found that the navy of the Revolutionary Guard, which is distinct from Iran’s regular navy and focuses on smaller and faster but still heavily armed vessels, had been given more responsibilities to protect the Persian Gulf.

 Then there’s Iran’s ballistic missile program, which the Missile Threat Project at the Center for Strategic and International Studies describes as “the largest and most diverse missile arsenal in the Middle East.”
-The threat from Iranian missile technology extends beyond the country’s borders, too: Hezbollah is thought to have an arsenal of 130,000 rockets.
+The threat from Iranian missile technology extends beyond the country’s borders: Hezbollah is thought to have an arsenal of 130,000 rockets.

 If the United States were to engage in a military conflict with Iran, it would probably require significant manpower that would otherwise be used to check bigger powers such as China or Russia.
-The New York Times reported last month that Trump’s acting defense secretary at the time, Patrick Shanahan, drew up plans to deploy 120,000 U.S. troops to the region if Iran attacks American forces or restarts its nuclear program; this was based on a scenario that did not involve an invasion, which would require more troops.
+The New York Times reported last year that Trump’s acting defense secretary at the time, Patrick Shanahan, drew up plans to deploy 120,000 U.S. troops to the region if Iran attacked American forces or restarted its nuclear program; this was based on a scenario that did not involve an invasion, which would require more troops.

 The invasion of Iraq involved 150,000 U.S. troops, along with tens of thousands from allied nations.
 The financial cost of the Iraq War was pegged at over $2 trillion in 2013, with about 400,000 people estimated to have been killed between 2003 and 2011.